 Three of our five U.S. iron ore mines and one of our two Eastern Canadian iron ore mines are owned with various joint venture partners that are integrated steel producers or their subsidiaries.
-We are the manager of each of the mines we co-own and rely on our joint venture partners to make their required capital contributions and to pay for their share of the iron ore pellets and concentrate that we produce.
-The joint venture partners are also our customers.
+We are the manager of each of the mines we

 The following is a summary of the mine ownership of these iron ore mines at December 31, 2012:

-Cliffs Natural U.S. Steel

-Mine Resources ArcelorMittal Canada WISCO
+Mine Cliffs Natural Resources ArcelorMittal U.S. Steel Canada WISCO

 Empire 79.0 21.0

-Tilden 85.0 - 15.0
+Tilden 85.0 15.0

-Hibbing 23.0 62.3 14.7 -
+Hibbing 23.0 62.3 14.7

 Bloom Lake 75.0 25.0